 The disclosure and analysis provided herein below are in respect of the Mumbai Branch ('the Bank") of United Overseas Bank Ltd ("UOB") which is incorporated in Singapore.
 The parent ,UOB provides a wide range of financial services through its global network of branches, offices, subsidiaries and associates; personal financial services private banking commercial and corporate banking, investment banking, corporate finance, capital market activities, treasury services, futures broking, asset management, venture capital management, insurance and stock broking services.
-UOB is rated among the world's top banks by Moody's Investors Service, receiving aa3 for baseline credit assessment.
+UOB is rated among the world's top banks by Moody's Investors Service, receiving a1 for baseline credit assessment and Aa1 and Prime-1 for long term and short term bank deposits respectively.

-The Mumbai branch does not have any subsidiaries in India and is accordingly not required to prepare a consolidated return under the generally accepted accounting principles or under the capital adequacy framework.
+The Mumbai branch does not have any subsidiaries in India and is accordingly not required to prepare a consolidated return under the generally accepted accounting principles or under the capital adequacy framework